Interior and Environmental Design

 - Special accomplishments in industry or academic pursuits

 - Other experience relevant to the pursuit of a graduate degree

-A doctoral plan of study will be designed for each student under the guidance of the Doctoral Advisory Committee and approved by the Associate Chairperson.
+Prescribed coursework and electives are designed for each student under the guidance of the Doctoral Advisory Committee or the student's Dissertation Committee.
 For additional information refer to the Graduate Catalog, Policies and Regulations (see Graduate Adviser for handbook).
 The following guidelines apply:

 75 hours beyond the Baccalaureate (minimum) exclusive of thesis and dissertation.